 If you have a well built Google ads account, then add all the keywords you are bidding on as negative keywords to your DSA campaign.
-This way Google will only go after keywords you are not already bidding on.
+This way, Google will only go after keywords you are not already bidding on.
 Also add your brand name as a negative keyword to make sure you don’t mix brand and non-brand traffic together.

 This is a great way to find new keywords your customers use to find your product.
 If the search volume is high, then you may want to build campaigns based on these new keywords.
-Otherwise, leave them running in your DSA campaign.
+Otherwise, you can leave them running in your DSA campaign.

 Standard Dynamic Search Ads (DSA) – Brand New Account